raptorbox/raptor/README.md

 It is composed of an HTTP API and a MQTT broker (+AMQP and others) to create reactive stream of data of your devices

-You can learn more in the introduction section of the [documentation](http://raptorbox.github.io/raptor/)
+###Prerequisites

+- Java SDK 8
+- Maven v3
+- Docker 1.12
+- Docker Compose 1.8

 ### Setup

+First let's build the the jars with maven and the docker builds.
+There is an handy script for that in the repo

+`./scripts/docker-build.sh`

-To setup the basic services required use [Docker Compose](https://docs.docker.com/compose/)
+To start the basic services required we will use [Docker Compose](https://docs.docker.com/compose/)

 `docker-compose up`